-Sipo egg is a quail egg and shrimp recipe from Pampanga of Philippines and made by quail eggs, gizzard, thin sliced pork and shrimp paste.
-It is fried and cooked with minced onion, garlic, carrot, green peace and jicama.
-Seasoned with oyster sauce, pork broth, pepper and cashew nuts.
+Sipo egg is a Filipino Recipe from Pampanga and made by sautéing boiled quail eggs, gizzard, shrimp and thin sliced pork, in a sauce made with minced onion, garlic, carrot, green peace, jicama, oyster sauce, pork broth, pepper and cashew nuts.
 This Kapampangan dish is a very colourful dish which will truly attract your eyes and will boost your appetite.
-Whether as an appetizer or an ulam, you’ll never go wrong with this one!
+Follow yummy kitchen sippo egg recipe to make this in your home.

 WHAT ARE QUAIL EGGS?

 Quail eggs or itlog ng pugo is a very small type of egg produced by the Japanese quails or simply quails.
 These quails are small birds which are cultivated in the country specifically for their eggs.
 The eggs of a quail or “itlog ng pugo” is really small, with both white and black shell, similar to the color of a cow.

 I had loved quail eggs for my entire life.
 Since we travel a lot as a kid, I first knew about quail eggs when it was offered to me in a bus ride.
 Apparently, boiled quail eggs is one of the famous bus snacks in our country.
 They usually come in 4 to 5 pieces with a small plastic with salt.
 At first, I thought that these were baby chicken eggs and that they will still grow into the regular chicken egg we know.
 I used to store one of my quail egg at home, waiting for it to grow.
 Whenever I remember that moment, I really burst into laughter!!
 HAHA

 Just like me, my niece first knew about quail eggs on a bus.
 She loved it so much that she told me that quail eggs are the eggs for kids while chicken eggs are for adults.
 She was really funny and that bus ride was so happy just because of her new love for quail eggs.